Everest Base Camp Trek Without Guide and Porter

 Then last but not least, we will end the city tour with a visit to Kathmandu Durbar Square.
-This place is surrounded by various fountains, ancient statues, small ponds, series of the courtyard and small temples.
+This place is surrounded by various fountains, ancient statues, small ponds, a series of the courtyard, and small temples.
 Similarly, there is the Old Royal place inside the complex of Durbar Square, Hanumandhoka.
 The evening life around durbar square is more lively.
 Overnight at a hotel in Kathmandu.

 Day 3: Fly to Lukla and trek to Phakding

 Taking an early morning flight over the Himalayas and green terrains, we will land at Lukla Airport.
 The flight takes about 40 min.
 Meeting the rest of our team in Lukla, we will then start our trek to Phakding.
 We will then gradually descend to Chiplun village from where we will catch a glimpse of Mt.
 Khumbu Yui Lha.
 It is a sacred mountain that has never been climbed.
 Then, gradually descend until Phakding.
 The distance covered by the trek is 8km which is about 3-4 hours of walking.
 Overnight at a hotel in Phakding.